 COMMUNITY CONNECTIONS AND SUPPORTS

-The family circle was identified as the primary source for the future even through challenging times.
-Church of support and pride for participants.
-Specifically, many communities were also mentioned as providing participants were thankful to their partners for emotional practical assistance such as food drives, assistance and financial contributions, and they expressed with bills, and connections to resources through other excitement for their children's accomplishments and church members. futures.
+The family circle was identified as the primary source of support and pride for participants.
+Specifically, many participants were thankful to their partners for emotional and financial contributions, and they expressed excitement for their children's accomplishments and futures.